 HVAC Foil Tape

 HVAC foil tape is a durable, foil-backed tape with acrylic adhesive used for joining and sealing joints and duct closures.
 It has excellent bond strength and helps keep your heating and cooling units working efficiently.
 It’s the preferred tape over cloth-backed duct tape for heating ducts.
-HVAC foil tape provides a permeable barrier for vapor and can withstand temperatures exceeding 300 degrees Fahrenheit.
-It can also be used on garage doors as a fastener or as a seaming tape for insulation.
+HVAC foil tape provides a barrier against vapor and can withstand temperatures exceeding 300 degrees Fahrenheit.

 OSB Tape

-OSB (oriented strand board) tape, also known as sheathing tape, is designed for use with OSB boards (engineered wood that’s similar to particle board).
-It creates a water-resistant barrier over gaps between OSB boards, doors and windows, as well as blocks out cold air.
-OSB tape is made from a durable acrylic that bonds to wood, glass, concrete and other materials and is generally used in building construction applications.
+OSB (oriented strand board) tape, also known as sheathing tape, is designed for use with OSB boards (engineered wood that’s like particle board).
+It creates a water-resistant barrier over gaps between OSB boards, doors and windows, and blocks cold air.
+OSB tape is made from a durable acrylic that bonds to wood, glass, concrete and other materials and is generally used in construction.

 Multipurpose Tape

-Multipurpose tapes are used in a variety of applications – everything from marking floors to creating magnets for household items to organizing your home office.
-Need to wrap gifts but don’t want the tape to show?
-Transparent tape disappears on most gift wrapping paper.
+Multipurpose tapes are used in a variety of applications – for everything from marking floors to creating magnets for household items to organizing your home office.

 Tips on Applying and Removing Tape